 When you visit Blackbird Bakery, it is as though you stepped back to a time when neighbors and shop owners knew each other on a first name basis.
 One of the first things that stands out is the pleasant, inviting atmosphere that awaits you when you step through the door.

 Although they are well-known for their doughnuts, you’ll find delicious pastries and desserts ranging from rich baklava and chocolate croissants to cupcakes, brownies, and pies.
 Baked in-house daily, these desserts will make you realize at the first bite that the products are handmade using only the freshest, finest ingredients.

-Red Truck Bakery—Marshall
+Red Truck Bakery—Marshall and Warrenton

 Stop by one of these Virginia bakeries today to indulge in one of the mouthwatering desserts that they have in store for you.
 Where do you like to go to satisfy your craving for a sweet treat in Virginia?
 Share your favorite bakeries in the comments below!